 Here’s the cupcake batter we’ll use: vanilla cupcakes.

-Here’s why they’re simply perfect: without a doubt, the softest vanilla cupcake I’ve ever made.
+Here’s why they’re simply perfect: They are the softest vanilla cupcake I’ve ever made.
 So fluffy that all the puffy clouds in the sky are jealous.
 So light that a marshmallow feels heavy.
-Cake flour is behind this cupcake perfection, as well as 3 egg whites and sour cream.
+Cake flour is behind this cupcake perfection and if you can’t find it, use this easy cake flour substitute.
+3 egg whites and sour cream also add to its deliciously fluffy texture.
 I promise you’ve never tasted a cupcake like this and these three power ingredients are why.
 If you’re curious, read here for exactly what each ingredient does and why they’re crucial!
 (Baking science is cool.)

 This simply perfect vanilla cupcake batter + lots of teeny pistachio crumbs + almond extract = a nutty and sweet cupcake.
 Now let me be clear… the pistachio flavor isn’t strong.
 That’s because we are relying on just the actual nuts and not artificial pistachio flavor.
 You can certainly add artificial flavor if you’d like, but I love the light pistachio, delicious almond, and strong vanilla flavor balance in the recipe as written below.

 Let’s talk strawberry frosting!!
 If you haven’t experienced it yet, this is the best strawberry frosting.
 It’s made with strawberry dust!
 Aka freeze-dried strawberries ground up into a powder, which is perfect for the pistachio cupcakes because you need a food processor anyway for the nuts.